 Serve roast beef tenderloin with creamy horseradish sauce, red wine sauce, mushroom sauce, or Caramelized Onions and Mushrooms.

 Bring the meat to room temperature before you start cooking.
 This not only ensures the meat cooks evenly, it also helps achieve a perfect sear without having to burn the outside.

-Use a meat thermometer for the most accurate results.
+Use an instant read meat thermometer for the most accurate results.